News

 13 February 2023

-Dr Brown presented his new public lecture "Back to the Future - How can Helicopter Experience inform Future Rotorcraft Design?" to the Prestwick branch of the Royal Aeronautical Society in their first live event of the year, held at at Ayr College on 13 February.
+Dr Brown presented his new public lecture "Back to the Future - How can Helicopter Experience inform Future Rotorcraft Design?" to the Prestwick branch of the Royal Aeronautical Society in their first live event of the year, held at the University of the West of Scotland in Ayr on 13 February.

 He spoke from his own experience of thirty years as a helicopter aerodynamicist, and showed how dealing with the effects of aerodynamic interactions within the system remains one of the biggest challenges to designing a rotorcraft that has acceptable performance, stability and control.